Shaiza-10000/Spatial-Transcritopmics-Analysis/Analysis-of-Visium-Fluroscence-Data/README.md

 This is the most feature-rich part of the notebook.
 Three different feature extraction strategies are run, each capturing a different aspect of the image:

-**features_orig** — extracts summary statistics, texture features, and pixel intensity histograms from the exact circular area underneath each Visium spot (`mask_circle=True`).
-This is the most precise — only pixels that the spot actually captures are used.
+**features_orig** - extracts summary statistics, texture features, and pixel intensity histograms from the exact circular area underneath each Visium spot (`mask_circle=True`).
+This is the most precise, only pixels that the spot actually captures are used.

-**features_context** — same features but without the circular mask, so it includes some surrounding tissue context.
+**features_context** - same features but without the circular mask, so it includes some surrounding tissue context.
 Useful when a biological signal (like a diffuse extracellular matrix pattern) extends beyond the spot boundary.

-**features_lowres** — uses a downscaled version of the image (`scale=0.25`), which captures broader spatial patterns at the cost of fine detail.
+**features_lowres** - uses a downscaled version of the image (`scale=0.25`), which captures broader spatial patterns at the cost of fine detail.
 A cluster of cells looks like a blob at low resolution, which can sometimes be more informative than pixel-level noise.

 The three feature types are:

-- **Summary** — mean, standard deviation, percentiles of pixel intensities within the spot.
+- **Summary** - mean, standard deviation, percentiles of pixel intensities within the spot.
 Captures overall brightness and spread.
-- **Histogram** — distribution of pixel intensity values binned into buckets.
-More detailed than summary stats — captures whether a spot has a bimodal intensity distribution (two cell populations?) or a uniform one.
+- **Histogram** - distribution of pixel intensity values binned into buckets.
+More detailed than summary stats, captures whether a spot has a bimodal intensity distribution (two cell populations?) or a uniform one.
-- **Texture** — features derived from the Grey-Level Co-occurrence Matrix (GLCM), which describe how pixel intensities relate to their neighbors.
-Captures whether a region looks grainy, smooth, striated, or patchy — structural properties invisible to intensity-only features.
+- **Texture** - features derived from the Grey-Level Co-occurrence Matrix (GLCM), which describe how pixel intensities relate to their neighbors.
+Captures whether a region looks grainy, smooth, striated, or patchy, structural properties invisible to intensity-only features.

 All three sets are concatenated into a single feature matrix stored in `adata.obsm["features"]`.